 Electric vehicles offer the most promising solution to clean motoring.
 It is hoped that instant EV refueling via cartridge exchange will accelerate the acceptance of EVs.
 See the Blueplanet Ecostar - an electric land speed record racing car with built in cartridge refueling for each run.

-The content of this website is copyright © and design copyright 1991 and 2012 Electrick Publications and NJK.
+The content of this website is copyright © and design copyright 1991 and 2018 Electrick Publications.
 All rights reserved.
-The bird logo and name Bluebird and Blue Max are trademarks.
+The bird logos and names Bluebird and Blue Planet are trademarks.
 The BE2 and BE3 vehicle shape and configuration are registered designs ®.
 All other trademarks are hereby acknowledged.
 Max Energy Limited is an educational charity.